-As of 2010 guidelines are in place for producing dietary supplements.
-These new guidelines, put out by the Department of Health and Human Services, cover all supplement makers.
+Guidelines put out by the Department of Health and Human Services cover all supplement makers as of 2010.
 With these rules, it’s more likely that supplements from careful manufacturers contain what the label says they do.
-But it’s important to know that, even though these rules are in effect, many supplements are still being found to be tainted with real drugs or dangerous substances.
-Not all manufacturers follow the rules.
+But it’s important to know that, even though these rules are in effect, many supplements are still found to be tainted with real drugs or dangerous substances – not all manufacturers follow the rules.

-The new DHHS rules require that dietary supplements follow standards called Good Manufacturing Practices, or GMPs.
+The DHHS guidelines require that dietary supplements follow standards called Good Manufacturing Practices, or GMPs.
 This means that dietary supplements must:

-The companies will still sell their products the same way they did before.
-But if companies are following the new rules, the supplements will be more likely to contain what is listed on the label.
-The new rules address the quality of manufacturing processes for dietary supplements and the accurate listing of their ingredients on the label.
+The companies still sell their products the same way they did before.
+But if companies are following the 2010 guidelines, the supplements will be more likely to contain what’s listed on the label.
+These guidelines also address the quality of manufacturing processes for dietary supplements and the accurate listing of their ingredients on the label.

-It is also important to know what the new rules do not do:
+It’s also important to know what the guidelines do not do:

-Even so, the improvements in quality and label accuracy will make supplements less likely to cause harm when companies follow these rules.
+Even so, the improvements in quality and label accuracy should make supplements less likely to cause harm when companies follow these rules.

 USP or NF quality standards used by many companies